 “Good point there, sir!” said Tim, chuckling nervously.

 Mr. McCarthy was a man who Tim truly admired.
-He was very serious but lacked a temper.
-He barely spoke but could command respect without so much as uttering a word.
+He was stern but lacked a temper.
+He could command respect without so much as uttering a word.
 Quite possibly, it was due to the reverence he demonstrated to others.

-The middle-aged man waved Tim off as he continued to check his wares.
-He had grown accustomed to his employee’s recent misfortune.
-Tim made his way to the break-room at the back of the store, grateful for his boss’ calm demeanor.
+The middle-aged man waved Tim off as he continued to check the vinyls for any scratches, as well as make sure that they were in their correct sleeves.
+For the past couple of weeks, he had grown accustomed to his employee’s misfortune.
+He knew Tim was taking boxing as an extracurricular and was fairly terrible at it.
+Tim hobbled his way to the break-room at the back of the store, grateful for his boss’s calm demeanour.

 Comments (0)